We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 Our research found that Square is currently the best POS option available to bars — because of its excellent hardware options, easy-to-use and intuitive interface, and affordable price points.
 For bars looking to streamline operations and optimize their growth, you can’t go wrong with Square.

-Square is not the only option out there, however.
-We would recommend Toast for businesses who need to manage complex operations, with in-depth tools.
+I would also recommend Toast for businesses who need to manage complex operations, with in-depth tools.
 And, for high quality hardware, look no further than Clover.

 Whether you’re choosing a POS system for a bar or liquor store, it’s important to keep in mind the specific requirements of your business.
-We would recommend browsing the market using our POS comparison tool, which can provide you with custom quotes within minutes.
+I’d recommend browsing the market using our POS comparison tool, which can provide you with custom quotes within minutes.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page